paul-mccormack/RoboShadowAgentDeployment/README.md

 This was quite an easy task I have done many times using the Az PowerShell modules.
 We get all the Windows based servers in a subscription, store that in a variable then loop through them with the [Invoke-AzVMRunCommand](https://learn.microsoft.com/en-us/powershell/module/az.compute/invoke-azvmruncommand?view=azps-12.4.0) executing the PowerShell code block provided by RoboShadow.
 Super quick and easy.
 The script to do this can be found [here](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/RoboShadowAzureBulkAgentInstall.ps1)

-After a period of monitoring we decided it was time to deploy to everything, but how do you do that when you have hundreds of Windows server spread across Azure and on premise and you want to make sure it is automatically deployed to newly created Windows server?
+After a period of monitoring we decided it was time to deploy to everything, but how do you do that when you have hundreds of Windows server spread across Azure and on premise and ensure it is automatically deployed to newly created Windows servers?

-# Azure Machine Configuration and Azure Arc
+# Azure Machine Configuration

+[Azure Machine Configuration](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/), previously named Azure Policy Guest Configuration provides the ability to both audit and configure operating system settings and installed software, both for machines running in Azure and hybrid Arc-enabled machines running on premise or other public clouds.
+You can use this feature directly on a per machine basis or orchestrate at scale using Azure Policy.
+Azure Machine Configuration relies on [PowerShell Desired State Configuration](https://learn.microsoft.com/en-us/powershell/scripting/dsc/overview?view=powershell-7.4).